Unclaimed Personal Property

 5. If the University determines that the probable cost of sale of property will exceed the sale proceeds, the property is inherently dangerous, or the property may not lawfully be sold or used, the University may provide for any such property, as appropriate under the circumstances, to be destroyed or discarded at an appropriate location, retained for use by the University, or donated to an appropriate charitable organization.

 6. Any sale held hereunder shall be preceded by reasonable notice thereof, considering the type and value of property.
-Such notice shall include (as a minimum) the posting on a student bulletin board and publication in the student newspaper The Fourth Estate.
+Such notice shall include (as a minimum) the posting on a student bulletin board and publication in the student newspaper.
 The University, by the same time, shall mail notice of the sale to the last known address of any person the institution determines reasonably appears to be the owner.

 B. Motor Vehicles